-Seth practices environmental law, and assists clients with transactions, litigation, climate change, regulatory compliance, site remediation, sustainability and energy transition matters.
+Seth practices environmental law, and assists clients with transactions, litigation, climate change, regulatory compliance, site remediation, sustainability, biodiversity and energy transition matters.
 Seth's practice involves work with public and private companies, governments and nonprofit organizations.

 His transactional practice involves advising domestic and international clients on environmental matters in the context of mergers, acquisitions, divestitures, financings, securities offerings, bankruptcies and real estate transactions.
 He advises clients through each environmental aspect of a deal, from designing and coordinating transaction-specific environmental due diligence assessments, through negotiating agreements and environmental insurance, to handling closing and post-closing matters.
 He has managed the environmental aspects of hundreds of successfully consummated transactions in the manufacturing, chemical, fossil fuel and renewable power, oil & gas, pharmaceutical and private equity sectors, among others.
 He has significant experience with wind and solar projects.
 Seth advises developers and lenders on applying the Equator Principles and IFC Performance Standards to energy and infrastructure projects.
 Seth has experience with international climate change law.
 He counseled a government client through several meetings of the Conference of Parties (COP) to the United Nations Framework Convention on Climate Change, including COP21 that resulted in the Paris Agreement.